-Information and communication technology (ICT) has made it much easier for the parents and professionals to improve and be creative in their activities, to create educational materials and design new ways of learning.
+The continuous challenges of learning with children have prompted a lot of new ideas in parents, as well as new ways of encouraging the child, looking for ways how to adapt work and educational materials.
+Information and communication technology (ICT) have made it much easier for the parents and professionals to improve and be creative in their activities, to create educational materials and design new ways of learning.
 Many ideas have translated into new applications for computers, tablets, and smartphones.
-One such example is shown in Figure 3.20.
+One such example is shown in Figure 3-20.